sergei-mironov/litrepl/README.md

 [Changelog](./CHANGELOG.md) | [Installation](#-installation) | [Usage](#basic-execution) | [Gallery](#-gallery)
 </div>

-**LitRepl** is a command-line application that brings together the benefits of **literate programming** and **read-eval-print-loop coding**.
-The tool comes with an interface Vim plugin, integrating the functionality into the editor.
+**Litrepl** is a command-line text processor that works with code sections in Markdown or LaTeX documents styled for **literate programming**.
+Instructed by command line arguments, it identifies these sections, evaluates them using a background interpreter, and inserts the results back into the document.
+The interpreters can remain running in the background, facilitating a **read-eval-paste-loop** editing style.
+The tool operates as a standalone command-line application.
+The repository includes an interface Vim plugin to demonstrate editor integration.

 <div align="center">